VendelinFilip/MBLS207-Tutorial-9/01-Exercise.md

 # EXERCISE 1: Beerfuls of fungi

 To start today's exercise, you will work with a 18S rRNA amplicon sequencing summary table including the number of reads that map to the sequences of various fungal species in multiple types of beer.
-Download the exercise files from Blackboard and open a new Jupyter notebook.
+Download the exercise file from [here](beer_decoded.csv) and open a new Jupyter notebook.
 Write a report with answers to the questions below (remember that reflection and clarity are important aspects of it).

-Load the CSV file called “beer_decoded.csv” from [here](beer_decoded.csv).
+Load the CSV file called “beer_decoded.csv”.
 Look at the contents of that file and answer the following questions:

 <ol type="a">
          <li>How many different beers were analysed?</li>